 Some researchers report high rates of drug and alcohol misuse among people with schizophrenia, bipolar disorder, or depression.

 Bipolar disorder is more common than schizophrenia.

-A physical examination
+A mental status and physical examination

-A psychological evaluation
+A psychiatric evaluation

 Diary of symptoms and moods

-Both conditions require lifelong treatment to manage symptoms.
+Both conditions require lifelong treatment.

 Treatment for bipolar disorder

-- lithium, a mood stabilizer that may significantly help
+- lithium, a mood stabilizer that may

-Other strategies that can help people with bipolar disorder include:
+Other strategies that can help people with bipolar disorder